International Activities Grant

 Proposals will be evaluated according to the following criteria: 1) the academic/scientific merits of the project 2) Does the proposal identify a meaningful result that contributes to the international strengths of Nevada, Reno?
 3) Is the proposal new and does it promise significant future development involving international activities?
 4) Will the project have a significant impact on professional development, curricula, or programs at Nevada, Reno?
 5) Does it provide evidence of the long-term results of the project?
 6) Does the chair’s letter of reference strongly support the project, especially in terms of the applicant’s role statement?
 7) Are matching funds provided (highly desirable, but not required)?
 8) Is appropriate supporting material provided giving evidence of commitment abroad?
 9) Has the applicant received previous IAGs?
 10) Is the application packet complete?

 The grantee is expected to adhere to the proposed project as closely as possible.
 Significant deviations from the original plan must be approved by the International Activities Committee.
 Within three months after the completion of the project, the grantee must submit a summary report outlining the accomplishments of the project.
 The grantee is requested to identify the sources of funding in any results funded partially or completely by these funds whenever feasible.
-The funding source is the University of Nevada, Reno Office of the Provost.
+The funding source is the UNR Office of the Provost.

-The proposal is limited to 3 pages maximum length (double-spaced; 11-point font or larger), inclusive of tables and budget.
+The proposal is limited to 3 pages maximum length (double-spaced; 12-point font), inclusive of tables and budget.
 Other necessary supporting documentation, such as letters of invitation from foreign institutions and letters of support from departmental chairs, should be attached to the proposal text.
 Supporting documentation should be kept to a minimum, however.
 Unnecessary attachments such as published papers, letters of recommendation, etc., are highly discouraged.
 The impact of the proposed project on professional development, curriculum, or programs must be clearly described in the proposal.
 The project’s impact must be specified and clarified beyond simply listing possibilities of expanding overseas student recruitment, or helping faculty update information in international courses.
 Applications must discuss concrete plans to develop lasting results such as ongoing international academic linkages, continuing student/faculty exchanges and research agreements, or other such measurable outcomes of the grant funding.
 If an applicant has received a prior international activities grant, the year-end report of the most recently funded project must be attached to the proposal.

 The grant application must consist of the following: